MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/prepare-your-computer-for-installation.md

  **Additional**

--   [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] setup keeps a record of events in the Application Event Log.
-Depending on the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] features installed, the amount of space required in the log may exceed its limit.
-If the application event log runs out of space during [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] setup, the installation fails.
+-   BizTalk Server setup keeps a record of events in the Application Event Log.
+Depending on the BizTalk Server features installed, the amount of space required in the log may exceed its limit.
+If the application event log runs out of space during BizTalk Server setup, the installation fails.
 Changing the Application Event Log settings prevents this failure.

 ## Next
  [Choose BizTalk Server Features and Components](http://msdn.microsoft.com/library/b8c43fcf-9e5c-48ba-830b-13a5177e30f0)